Best of Singapore

-A recruitment agency sources, screens, and presents job candidates to employers, or helps job seekers find suitable roles across permanent, contract, and temporary positions.
-Choosing the wrong agency can cost a business weeks of lost productivity and thousands of dollars in bad hires, or leave a candidate stuck in a role that was misrepresented from the start.
+A recruitment agency sources, screens, and presents job candidates to employers, or connects job seekers with suitable roles across industries and seniority levels.
+Choosing the wrong agency can cost a business weeks of wasted time, a poor hire, or a placement fee paid for someone who leaves within months.

 What to Look for in a Recruitment Agency in Singapore